 Bryan Schiding is in his second year as the head men's track and field and cross country coach at Missouri Soutehrn after serving four years as an assistant coach for the Lions.
 He worked primarily with the men’s sprinters and both the men and women’s jumpers, but now has oversight of the entire program.

-Boure again broke the triple jump record in 2013 with a mark of 51-10.50 at the MIAA Championships, while freshman Tylor Allbright broke the long jump record, as well.
+In 2013, Boure again broke the triple jump record with a mark of 51-10.50 at the MIAA Championships, while freshman Tylor Allbright broke the long jump record, as well.
 On the women's side, freshmen Kaylee Morgan and Brittani Regan had stellar first-year campaigns.
 Both were All-American in the outdoor season with Reagan earning AA honors in both the long and triple jump.
 Morgan set the school record in the long jump as a freshman, as well and both her and Reagan qualified for the USA Track and Field Junior Championships.
-In total, athletes that Schiding has coached at Southern have combined for 110 NCAA qualifying marks and have set 13 school records within four years.

 One of Schiding’s more decorated athletes is Tyrone Smith.
 Smith, a professional long jumper, currently owns the Bermuda national record.
 He most recently finished 12th at the London Olympic games, and had previously finished 15th at the 2008 Beijing Olympic Games.
 Smith currently has a personal best jump of 27’ 0”.
 His collegiate career included two national runner-up finishes and a fourth place showing in the event at the 2006 NCAA Division II Indoor Championships.